GraphiProjects/graphi-spec/README.md

-# Graphi: Your Apps' Graph Interface
+# Graphi: Graph Interface of Your Apps